shakfu/py-js/README.md

 - Thomas Grill's [py/pyext – Python scripting objects for Pure Data and Max](https://grrrr.org/research/software/py/) which looked promising but then I read that the 'available Max port is not actively maintained.'
 I also noted that its written in C++ and needs an additional c++ flext layer (http://grrrr.org/ext/flext) to compile.
 But I was further dissuaded from diving in as it supported only python 2 which seemed difficult to swallow.
 Ironically, this project has become more active recently, so the above may no longer apply.

-- max-py -- https://github.com/njazz/max-py -- Embedding Python 2 / 3 in MaxMSP with pybind11.
+- [max-py](https://github.com/njazz/max-py) -- Embedding Python 2 / 3 in MaxMSP with pybind11.
 This looks like a reasonable effort, but only 9 commits and no further commits for 16 months as of this writing.
 Again c++ and using pybind11 which I'm not familiar with.

 Around the time of the beginning of the covid-19 lockdown, I stumbled upon Iain Duncan's [Scheme for Max](https://github.com/iainctduncan/scheme-for-max) project, and I was quite inspired by his efforts to embed a scheme implementation into a Max external.